lyzamatrix/laravel-5.4-todo-app/readme.md

 Features:

-Create a new task.
+-Create a new task
-Edit a task
+-Edit a task
-Delete a task.
+-Delete a task